Raksh16/Foodzilla---Online-Food-Ordering-System/README.md

 - `views/`: Contains EJS templates for rendering the HTML pages.
 - `public/`: Contains static assets like CSS, JavaScript, and images.

+- (Or you can directly access these files in this repository.)

 ### Database Configuration

 1. **Configure MySQL Connection:**